DHReSCUnit/dhrescunit.github.io/content/posts/project.md

 +++
-title = 'Submit Your Project to DHReSCU! by November 27th' date = 2024-10-28
+title = 'Submit Your Project to DHReSCU by November 27th!' date = 2024-10-28
 draft = false
 +++